 1. Chia seeds are packed with nutrients, including calcium, fiber, vitamin C and iron.
 They’re the best known plant source of omega-3s (alpha linolenic acid).
 Unlike other types of seeds, they do not need to be ground or crushed to use.

 2. Chia is the perfect breakfast protein.
 Without an overpowering flavor, chia can be added to your freshly squeezed orange or grapefruit juice—or try adding it to your whole wheat pancake batter.
+Check out these chia seed pudding recipes for more inspiration.

 3. They are a quick & easy food topping.
 Add to casseroles for a crunchy topping or use in place of breading for fish or tofu.

 4. Chia can be a nutrient-rich substitute!
 To use it in place of eggs: Take 3 tablespoons of water and 1 tablespoon of chia seeds.
 Whisk together and let sit for 10 minutes until thick.
 To use it in place of guar gum or xanthan gum, just use the same amount of chia mixed with twice that quantity of boiling water.
+Learn all about the top cooking thickeners in this post.

 What Do Chia Seeds Taste Like?